InternetEnemies/CombatCritters/README.md

 ### How will Combat Critters be successful?

-Our project will be considered successful if the 60% of users prefers using our app opposed to our competitors card games.
+Our project will be considered successful if the 60% of users prefers using our game opposed to our competitors card games.